Empirical AI safety research

 AWS Bedrock Agents' default system prompt template does not contain the G3 trigger phrase.
 Models that fabricate under plain-text G4 instructions (37-44% correct) maintain correct refusal behavior (76-96% correct) under Bedrock's template.
 Whether this is because of the XML format, the absence of the prohibition, or the "think through the question" instruction remains an open question requiring ablation.
 Other frameworks (CrewAI, LangChain, AutoGen) are untested.

-Combined: 76,471 evaluations across 11 frontier models from 8 vendors.
-All data public.
-All claims independently verifiable from raw scored records.
+Combined: 78,631 published evaluations across 4 rigorous studies + ~800 exploratory across 2 additional, 13 frontier models, 8 vendors.
+Studies 1-4: all data public, all claims independently verifiable from raw scored records.
+Studies 5-6: exploratory scale, raw data archived.
 Built on UK AISI Inspect framework.
 Tasks from the Adversarial Metacognition Benchmark.

 How this leads to safer deployments